Post-training Quantization on Diffusion Models: More Experiments

 We select the diffusion models that generating CIFAR10~\cite{krizhevsky2009learningCIFAR} $32\times 32$ images or ImageNet~\cite{deng2009imagenet} down-sampled $64\times 64$ images.
 We experiment on both DDPM (4000 steps) and DDIM (100 and 250 steps) to generate the images.

 We use the proposed method in Section~\ref{sec:calibration_dataset} to generate 1024 calibration samples.
 And we quantize the network to 8-bit.
 Then we sample 10,000 images for evaluation.
 The results are listed in Table~\ref{tab:more_experiments}.
+Note that the number of samples that we generate is only 10,000 (50,000 in several papers) in order to efficiently compare our methods with other baselines quantitatively.
+Thus some reported results in this paper are slightly different from the results in the original papers.
 There is an exciting result in these experiments.
 In the setting of using DDPM~\cite{ho2020denoising} to generate images with the size of $32\times32$, the 8-bit DDPM quantized by our method outperforms the full-precision DDPM.
 As discussed in Sec.~\ref{sec:intro}, there are two factors slowing down the denoising process: i) lengthy iterations for sampling images from noise, and ii) a cumbersome network for estimating noise in each iteration.
 The successes of previous DM acceleration methods~\cite{chen2020wavegrad,san2021noise,nichol2021improved,song2020score,bao2022analytic,lu2022dpm} validate the existence of model redundancy from the perspective of iteration length.
 With this exciting result, we uncover the redundancy from a previously unknown perspective, in which the noise estimation network is also redundant.